islander0/alleyway-gb-disasm/README.md

 This bug is fixed in the [Alleyway DX](https://www.romhacking.net/hacks/6510/) ROM hack.

 ## License
 This project contains no Nintendo IP.
-The `.c` file is a decompiler output and represents original research and annotation work.
+The .asm files present here are original research and annotation work.